 I personally think no one but a provider understands what it takes to run a childcare.

 Maybe that childcare client doesn’t understand why you have a certain policy or how important it is.
-Consider being transparent with your client why a certain policy exists.
+Consider being transparent with your client about why a certain policy exists.

 Remind & Resolve